Let our product defect attorney from Houston, Tx help you handle your case against a product with defects.

 Nowadays, it’s very tempting to post product defects on social media.
 It’s easier to call out a company’s Facebook, Twitter, or TikTok about what’s wrong with their product.
 However, it’s not advisable for you to put any of your evidence online.
 Especially when your claim hasn’t even been filed yet.

 The key to a successful product liability claim is the evidence.
 If your evidence gets online, the manufacturer and retailer can dispute your evidence through your social media posts.
-To ensure that you are not taken advantage of, avoid posting anything about your defective product accident on social media.
+To ensure you are not taken advantage of, avoid posting anything about your defective product accident on social media.

 One crucial advantage of being guided by a product defect attorney is determining if there is a basis for your claim.
 The law professional can evaluate and assess if there is a case.